ZLS92/GNSS_TimeSeries_Analysis/README.md

     ```bash
     python scripts/gnss_timeseries_lsq.py
     ```
-5. Check the output in the directory figs.
+5. Check the output in the directory 'figs'.

 ## 📜 License